TosbackCgusBridge-Bot/CGUs-versions/Y8/Privacy Policy.md

 If you have any questions, you can contact us through our contact form.

 If you have questions or other inquiries, please use our email form
-Submit a game or animation All-site RSS Terms of Use Privacy Policy Follow @y8\_com Connect with id.net Y8.com project : free videos, animation, music, photo and games storage started year 2006.
+Submit a game or animation All-site RSS Terms of Use Privacy Policy Follow @y8\_com Y8.com project : free videos, animation, music, photo and games storage started year 2006.

 *   English
 *   Руcский